rmn388/dog-treat-dispenser/README.md

 ![Flask server test](https://imgur.com/4E2npO5.jpg)

+Congratulations you have a live Python Flask webserver!
+Flask is a great lightweight web framework for Python.

 You can also visit the server from any computer that is on the same network, but you will need to use the Pi's local network IP address instead of 0.0.0.0.
 To find the Pi's IP address type __ifconfig__ in the terminal, it is the "inet" address for me in the wlan section since I'm on wifi.
 It usually starts with 192.168.
 So you can substitute that for the "0.0.0.0" to test the server from any computer on your network.

 When you visit the URL the terminal window that is running the server should show a log like this: